-In accordance with Regulation 30 and the Sixth Schedule of the Regulations, in its USO claim for funding GO included intangible benefits that arise from the provision of the universal services that are deducted from the net costs10.
-In its claim, GO included the "brand enhancement" element as a component of intangible benefits, which is defined as the enhancement of the USP brand by offering universal services, and the influence on end-users' perception that might impact the overall profitability.
+In accordance with the MCA 2015 USO Decision, in its USO claim for funding GO included intangible benefits that arise from the provision of the universal services that are deducted from the net costs.
+In its claim, GO included the "brand enhancement" element as a component of intangible benefits, which is defined as the enhancement of the USP brand by offering universal services, and the influence on endusers' perception that might impact the overall profitability.